SreeranjaniD/pytorch-DCGAN/README.md

 # DCGAN implementation in PyTorch

-I would like to sincerely thank the authors of CycleGAN for using their open-sourced source code in PyTorch.
+I would like to sincerely thank the author of DCGAN tutorial for using their open-sourced source code in PyTorch.
 The code has been fully borrowed from the author's code.
 Example dataset has been added.
-Citing here instead of citing in every file.

-The CycleGAN code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung)(https://ssnl.github.io/).
+The DCGAN code was written by Nathan Inkawhich (https://github.com/inkawhich)

-Kindly refer, [original CycleGAN page](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for installing packages.

-Steps:
+Procedure:
- Clone the repository and save it in your Google Drive as pytorch-CycleGAN.
+ Clone the repository and save it in your Google Drive as pytorch-DCGAN.
+You can shift the python notebook to Colab Notebooks folder.
+Create

 ### Data Preprocessing:
 Download preferred datasets using the following command in Google Collaboratory